 Minnesota colleges and universities with PELSB-approved teacher preparation programs may apply for this grant.
-The application and additional materials are available below:

 The Alternative Teacher Preparation Grant Program (ATPGP) awards grants to fill Minnesota’s teacher shortage areas by the way of expanding alternative teacher preparation programs by expanding program approval to other licensure areas identified as shortage areas by the commissioner of education; recruit, select, and train teachers who reflect the racial or ethnic diversity of students in Minnesota; or establish professional development programs for teachers who have obtained teaching licenses through alternative teacher preparation programs.

 The Office of Higher Education will award a total of $750,000 in grants in the 2018 fiscal year.
 The grant program is for alternative teacher preparation providers to fill teacher shortage areas.
 Alternative teacher preparation providers receiving the grant must use the grant to get unit and program approval, recruit diverse teachers, or establish professional development programs.